mothepro/fancy-emitter/README.md

 The emitter is the union between a few interfaces.

-+ A Listener, which only detects when an event occurred.
++ A Listener (or SafeListener), which only detects when an event occurred.

 ```typescript
 interface Listener<T = void> extends AsyncIterable<T> {